core-wg/resource-directory/draft-ietf-core-resource-directory.md

   con :=
   : Context (optional).
-This parameter sets the scheme, address and port at
-    which this server is available in the form scheme://host:port.
-Optional.
-In the absence of this parameter the scheme of the protocol, source IP address and source port set on the previous update or registration are assumed.
-This parameter is compulsory when the directory is filled by a third party such as a commissioning tool.
+This parameter sets the scheme, address and port at which this server is available in the form scheme://host:port/path.
+In the absence of this parameter the scheme of the protocol, source address and source port of the register request are assumed.
+This parameter is mandatory when the directory is filled by a third party such as an commissioning tool.
+When con is used, scheme and host are mandatory and port and path parameters are optional.

 Content-Format:
 : application/link-format (mandatory)